cambiotraining/sars-cov-2-genomics/materials/03-case_studies/03-eqa.md

 :::

-## Downstream Analyses

-Now that we have cleaned our FASTA file, we can use it for several downstream analysis.
-We will focus on these:

-- **Mising Intervals**: identify the intervals with ambiguous characters ('N') in each sample.
-- **Lineage assignment:** identify if our samples come from known lineages from the _Pangolin_ consortium.
-- **Clustering:** assess how many clusters of sequences we have, based on a phylogenetic analysis.
-- **Phylogeny:** produce an annotated phylogenetic tree of our samples.
-- **Integration & Visualisation:** cross-reference different results tables and produce visualisations of how variants changed over time.

 ### Missing Intervals

 When we generate our consensus assembly, there are regions for which we did not have enough information (e.g. due to amplicon dropout) or where there were mixed bases.